nightbot/docs/commands/title.md

 Sort: 9
 */

-The !title command displays the current title and allows you and your moderators to modify it.
+The !title command displays the current title of the stream and allows you and your moderators to modify it.

 ## Usage

-> !title `[title_name]`
+> !title `title`

-`title_name` is the title that you wish to change.
-Leaving this blank will just display current stream title.
+`title` is the title you wish to change your stream title to.
+Only place a title to change the title.
+Omitting this value displays the current title.

-### Example
+### Examples

+> !title

+will return "Current Stream Title: Day 2: Building Again"

 > !title Day 3: Building Again

-Will set the stream title to 'Day 3: Building Again'.
+will return "The stream title has been updated to: Day 3: Building Again"

-> !title

-Will show the current stream title.

 **Note:** The default userlevel for the !title command is set to `everyone`.
-Meaning that everyone in the channel can see the current !title, however, only moderators and owner can modify it.
+This implies that everyone can check the current title of the stream.
+Only moderators and higher userlevels can modify the title.